mongodb/docs/source/includes/api/list-tables/admin-s3-blockstore-create-request-documents.rst

        this S3 blockstore were encrypted using the :ref:`credentialstool <encrypt-mongodb-user-credentials>`.

+   * - id
+     - string
+     - The unique name that labels this :term:`S3 blockstore`.

    * - labels
      - array of strings
      - *Optional.* Array of tags to manage which